Structural Remedial Works Lane Cove NSW

 Initial Assessment and Make Safe

-Structural remedial works commenced with the assessment of the damaged pier and surrounding conditions.
-Safe measures were implemented to stabilise the structure prior to further works in Lane Cove.
+Structural remedial works commenced with a detailed assessment of the damaged pier, beam, and surrounding footing conditions.
+Temporary stabilisation measures were implemented to make the structure safe prior to further excavation and repair works in Lane Cove.

 Beam Replacement